 The star of the show was comedian Bill Cosby, who played Dr. Heathcliff Huxtable.
 The character was an OB/GYN who ran a practice from the office annexed to his home.
 His playful admonishments of his kids and comical antics provided the driving force for much of the show's humor.

 A veteran stand-up performer who previously had starred in the 1960s action show "I Spy" and the sitcom "The Bill Cosby Show" from 1969 to 1971, Cosby also appeared on "The Electric Company" and created the educational cartoon comedy series "Fat Albert and the Cosby Kids."
 After "The Cosby Show" ended in 1992, he starred in the sitcom "Cosby" from 1996 to 2000 and hosted "Kids Say the Darndest Things" for two seasons.
 He also created the children's TV show "Little Bill," based off his book series of the same name, which ran from 1999 to 2004.
 Cosby's once sterling reputation has been tarnished recently after being repeatedly accused of sexually assaulting women, in several cases after purportedly drugging them.
 Despite accusations from nearly 40 women dating back more than 40 years, he has yet to be formally charged in any of the alleged incidents.
-He has also become known for his socioeconomic views and public speaking, emphasizing community, personal responsibility, and stronger parenting.
+He has also repeatedly declined to discuss any of the claims.

 Phylicia Rashad played Dr. Huxtable's wife, Clair Olivia Hanks Huxtable.
 A successful lawyer and a loving, but no-nonsense, mother, the character was loosely based upon Cosby's real-life wife, Camille Olivia Hanks-Cosby.
 The role earned Rashad Emmy nominations in 1985 and 1986.